rocjs/roc/docs/Commands.md

 For exactly how a template can be structured and functions please see the separate documentation for that [here](/docs/Template.md).

 ### version
-Versions should match a tag on the Github repo and will default to master if non exists.
+Versions should match a tag on the Github repo and will default to master if none exists.
 When giving an input on the command line Roc will automatically add `v` in front of versions that starts with a number to match Github default that have versions tags that start with `v` like `v1.0.0`.

 ### Internal flow